 Tanya grew up in Sydney and Canberra, Australia, and lived in Connecticut, USA for two years of high school.
 She moved to China independently at age 21, where a study year turned into 11 years abroad (including 6 months in Cambodia).
 Tanya has been through repatriation twice – as a teenager and as an adult – and recently made her 6th international move, back to Beijing, China.

 Tanya received a bachelor’s degree in Asian Studies (Chinese) from the Australian National University, and a diploma in Mandarin Chinese from Beijing Language and Culture University.
 She worked several bilingual jobs in China before choosing to work with TCKs full time in 2010.
 She has coordinated over 35 camps and conferences for teenage TCKs in China and Cambodia.
 In 2018 she received a Master of Divinity degree from the Australian College of Theology, including a TCK-focused research project which was awarded a High Distinction.

-Tanya has been featured on, and interviewed by, a number of expatriate-related websites, including: A Life Overseas, A Place in the World, China Source, Displaced Nation, DrieCulturen, Education Rickshaw, Expat Bookshop, Expatriate Specialist, Go Ye There, Global Times, The Change School’s TCK Summit, Travel Lite, and Velvet Ashes.
+Tanya has been featured on, and interviewed by, a number of expatriate-related websites, including: A Life Overseas, A Place in the World, China Source, Cross Culture Therapy, Displaced Nation, Djibouti Jones, DrieCulturen, Education Rickshaw, Expat Bookshop, Expatriate Specialist, Foreign Service Youth Foundation, Go Ye There, Global Times, Ombidombi, Small Town Laowai, The Change School’s TCK Summit, Travel Lite, and Velvet Ashes.